awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

 Oracle GoldenGate \(GoldenGate\) is used to collect, replicate, and manage transactional data between databases\.
 It is a log\-based change data capture \(CDC\) and replication software package used with Oracle databases for online transaction processing \(OLTP\) systems\.
 GoldenGate creates trail files that contain the most recent changed data from the source database and then pushes these files to the target database\.
 You can use GoldenGate with Amazon RDS for Active\-Active database replication, zero\-downtime migration and upgrades, disaster recovery, data protection, and in\-region and cross\-region replication\.

-The following are important points to know when working with GoldenGate on Amazon RDS:
+When working with GoldenGate on Amazon RDS, consider the following:
 + You are responsible for setting up and managing GoldenGate for use with Amazon RDS\.
 + You are responsible for managing GoldenGate licensing \(bring\-your\-own\-license\) for use with Amazon RDS in all AWS regions\.
 For more information, see [Oracle Licensing](CHAP_Oracle.md#Oracle.Concepts.Licensing)\.
 + Amazon RDS supports GoldenGate for Oracle Database Standard Edition Two \(SE2\), Standard Edition One \(SE1\), Standard Edition \(SE\), and Enterprise Edition \(EE\)\.